 Apparently, several peoples, such as the San Bushmen as well as the Khoikhoi, called the eland antelope Kanna as well.
 This is hardly a coincidence however.
 This antelope was a sort of “trance animal” for the tribesmen, also featured in their rituals for centuries, together with the psychoactive herb.

-Often smoked together with Dagga, Kanna was an essential accessory of divination, healing, and communal trance dance rituals.
+Often smoked together with Wild Dagga, Kanna was an essential accessory of divination, healing, and communal trance dance rituals.

 Nowadays, Sceletium is mostly a recreational drug, in much the same way Cannabis sativa is in Western Society.